larsvilhuber/self-checking-reproducibility/presentation/02-hands_off_running.md

 - ✅ your code runs without problem, after all the debugging.
 - ✅your code runs without manual intervention, and with low effort
-- ❓it actually produces all the outputs
+- [ ] it actually produces all the outputs
-- ❓your code generates a log file that you can inspect, and that you could share with others.
+- [ ] your code generates a log file that you can inspect, and that you could share with others.
-- ❓it will run on somebody else's computer
+- [ ] it will run on somebody else's computer